Haskell: Future standards

 The next formal specification had been planned for 2020.
 On 29 October 2021, with GHC version 9.2.1, the GHC2021 extension was released.
-While this is not a formal language spec, it combines a number of stable, widely-used GHC extensions to Haskell 2010.
+While this is not a formal language spec, it combines several stable, widely used GHC extensions to Haskell 2010.

 Features

 Haskell features lazy evaluation, lambda expressions, pattern matching, list comprehension, type classes and type polymorphism.
-It is a purely functional language, which means that functions generally have no side effects.
+It is a purely functional programming language, which means that functions generally have no side effects.
 A distinct construct exists to represent side effects, orthogonal to the type of functions.
 A pure function can return a side effect that is subsequently executed, modeling the impure functions of other languages.

 Haskell has a strong, static type system based on Hindley–Milner type inference.
 Its principal innovation in this area is type classes, originally conceived as a principled way to add overloading to the language, but since finding many more uses.

-The construct that represents side-effects is an example of a monad: a general framework which can model various computations such as error handling, nondeterminism, parsing and software transactional memory.
+The construct that represents side effects is an example of a monad: a general framework which can model various computations such as error handling, nondeterminism, parsing and software transactional memory.
 They are defined as ordinary datatypes, but Haskell provides some syntactic sugar for their use.

 Haskell has an open, published specification, and multiple implementations exist.
 Its main implementation, the Glasgow Haskell Compiler (GHC), is both an interpreter and native-code compiler that runs on most platforms.
 GHC is noted for its rich type system incorporating recent innovations such as generalized algebraic data types and type families.
 The Computer Language Benchmarks Game also highlights its high-performance implementation of concurrency and parallelism.

 An active, growing community exists around the language, and more than 5,400 third-party open-source libraries and tools are available in the online package repository Hackage.